makohda/IDRC_first_step_course_2018/README.md

 :tada::tada::tada::tada::tada::tada::tada::tada::tada::tada:

-# Extrasession: How can we estiamte pathogenic allele frequencies?
+# Extrasession: How can we estimate pathogenic allele frequencies?
 How do we archive it? :disappointed_relieved:
 In previous filtering steps, we used MAF 0.001 (0.1%) as the threshold. *Is this really appropriate?*
 Do not stop thinking.
 Confirm the evidence by yourself.